tsunami416604/azure-docs.hu-hu/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Vegye fel a Cosmos DB kapcsolati sztringjét és a Cosmos DB-nevet a ```.env``` fájlba.
-Cserélje le a helyőrzőket {cosmos-account-name} és {dbname} saját Cosmos-fióknévre és adatbázisnévre, a kapcsoszárójel-szimbólumok nélkül.
+Cserélje le a {Cosmos-Account-Name} és a {dbname} helyőrzőket a saját Cosmos-fiókja nevére és az adatbázis nevére a kapcsos zárójelek nélküli szimbólumok nélkül.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.